cui-unige/blog-smv/_posts/2018-03-02-assignment.md

 because `int` is a primitive type.
 But `list` isn't, so `b` is a pointer.
-That means when we call `f` with `a`, we pass the latter [by value](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_value), while when we call `f` with `b`, we pass the latter [by reference](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_reference).
+That means when we call `f` with `a`, we pass the latter [by value](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_value), while when we call `f` with `b`, we pass it [by reference](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_reference).

 Okay, that's bad.
-But as long as we remember which type passed by value I'm safe right?
+But as long as we remember which type is passed by value we're safe right?
 After all, the list of primitive types usually isn't that long.
 Well, then what about languages whose difference is **not** limited to a bunch of primitive types?
 For instance, Swift features what it calls _value types_ and _reference types_,